tendermint/tendermint/docs/mintnet-kubernetes.rst

 `web UI <https://github.com/kubernetes/dashboard>`__

-The easiest way to access Dashboard is to use kubectl.
+The easiest way to access Dashboard is to use ``kubectl``.
 Run the following command in your desktop environment:

 ::

     kubectl proxy

-kubectl will handle authentication with apiserver and make Dashboard available at http://localhost:8001/ui
+``kubectl`` will handle authentication with apiserver and make Dashboard available at http://localhost:8001/ui

 **shell**